taechitpt/Data-Science-Portfolio/README.md

 **Goal:** Sentiment analysis of hotel reviews in relation to rating scores using the TripAdvisor dataset from kaggle.

 **Process:**
-- Data exploration of TripAdvisor hotel reviews in dataset.
-- Performed text preprocessing (tokenization, stopword removal, stemming) and vectorization (TF-IDF).
+- Conducted sentiment analysis on hotel reviews to examine the relationship between customer sentiment and rating scores.
-- Evaluated classification model (k-NN, Naive Bayes) using cross-validation and performance metrics.
+- Built and evaluated supervised learning models (k-NN, Naive Bayes) and performed customer segmentation using clustering techniques.
-- Evaluated clustering performance using Davies-Bouldin index and interpreted cluster characteristics.
-- Visualized trends and presented key insights.
+- Delivered actionable insights through data visualization and interpretation of sentiment-driven patterns.

 **Result:**
 - For the clustering phase, the k-Means algorithm with k = 3 yielded the lowest Davies-Bouldin index, successfully segmenting the data into three clusters.
 Cluster 1 mainly represents descriptive features of the hotel, while Clusters 2 and 3 represent positive and negative customer opinions, respectively.